 Her national network career began at NBC News in 1990, notes Roberts’ ABC News profile.
 She started as a general assignment correspondent, reporting from Atlanta and Miami.
 She covered the aftermath of the Persian Gulf War and earned an Emmy nomination for her coverage of the 1992 Summer Olympics in Barcelona.

 In 1995, she moved over to ABC News, reporting for 20/20 and occasionally working as a substitute anchor on World News Tonight Weekend and Good Morning America.
 She has been with the network ever since and continues to contribute to the national broadcasts.

 In May, Roberts got the first interview with Celine Dion after her husband, Rene Angelil, died.

-Tamron Hall is a journalist at NBC News and a Today Show anchor.
-Find out about her net worth, family and who she's dating here.Click here to read more
+Tamron Hall is a former Today Show anchor.
+Is she married?
+Does she have a boyfriend?
+Find out here.Click here to read more

 2. Roberts Came Up With the Idea of Writing a Book About Their Marriage, but Roker Didn’t Want to